thedivergentai/ByteFix-Website/docs/GAMEPLAN.md

 *   Basic form validation has been implemented.
 *   Clear and recognizable icons (💻, 🦠, 💾, ⚙️) are now used for each service.
 *   The testimonial carousel now scrolls infinitely.
+*   The main sections of the landing page have been split into separate components.